·

 verb “book”

-book; he books; past booked, part. booked; ger. booking
+infinitive book; he books; past tense booked; past part. booked; ger. booking

 1. to make a reservation for future use